 Phu Quoc has a good supply of guest houses, hostels and hotels.
-Here are a few places to check out if you are planning to visit Phu Quoc Vietnam.
+Here are a few places to give you an idea of what is available if you are planning to visit Phu Quoc Vietnam.

 Remember to check the reviews and book a place that suits you interests while traveling.

 Rating 9.1, Prices start from $28 for Double room